Queatz/vessel/README.md

   name String
 ]
 ```
-This is a class with a single `string` property called `name`.
+This is a class with a single `String` property called `name`.
 Have you noticed the brackets have changed?
 Don't freak out yet -  let me explain.
 Vessel separates data from logic, public from private, cats from dogs.
 Nothing is intermixed.

 ```
 Material [